 Finding an Instructor

-teen MHFA is rolling out across Australia in 2014.
-Accredited teen Instructors are listed on our website, click here to find an Instructor.
-Only accredited Youth MHFA Instructors can become accredited to deliver the teen MHFA Course if they also have experience in teaching high school students.
+Accredited Teen Instructors are listed on our website, click here to find an Instructor.
 MHFA does not centrally coordinate courses.
-Contact any of the teen MHFA instructors listed on the Instructor page to arrange a course in your high school.
-Most instructors are willing to travel but need expenses covered.
+Contact any of the Teen MHFA instructors listed on the Instructor page to arrange a course in your high school or other youth settings.
+Most instructors are willing to travel but may need expenses covered.

 What are the benefits?